 - Type a valid parse expression with supported parse and search operators.

 - Extracted Fields (applicable to Ingest Time rules) shows the field names the rule will parse.
-Select the fields you want the rule to assign.
 Any fields that do not exist in the Field table schema are shown with the text New highlighted in green.
-Selecting a new field will automatically create the field in the table schema.
+New fields are automatically created in the table schema when you save the rule.
 You can view and manage the field table schema on the Fields page.

 - Click Save to create the rule.